OpenDMA/opendma-spec/OpenDMA-Spec.md

 Section I.2 defines a set of properties that are required for the objects of the class hierarchy, but it does not limit the actual properties to this set.

-An implementer might introduce additional properties for the class hierarchy root `opendma:Object` without violating the conditions posed by the OpenDMA architecture.
+An implementer might introduce additional properties for the class hierarchy root `opendma:Object` without violating the conditions posed by OpenDMA.
 This allows the mapping of any existing class hierarchy into the OpenDMA object model.

 The meaning and expected content of the properties defined in section I.2 is documented in this paragraph.